Unpacking Anger: When and How Anger Should Be a Focus in Therapy with Alisa Kamis-Brinda, LCSW, LCADC

 - Mindfulness as a Foundational Skill: How mindfulness helps clients notice the early physical and emotional signs of anger, empowering them to make intentional choices before reacting.

-Don't Forget to Subscribe: If you loved this episode, be sure to follow The Affirming Minds Podcast wherever you listen to your podcasts.
+Don't Forget to Subscribe: If you love this episode, be sure to follow The Affirming Minds Podcast wherever you listen to your podcasts.
 Share it on your socials and help us grow the community of engaged, empowered, and educated mental health professionals.

 Join the Conversation: What did you think of this episode?
 We’d love to hear your thoughts!
 Tag us on social media with your biggest takeaways!